Real-time image processing

 This tutorial is divided up into several parts, to make it a more manageable learning experience.
 The parts are summarized here:

 Connect the webcam video feed.
-You learn how to quickly connect a video feed from your webcam, using a prebuilt library item.
+You learn how to quickly connect a video feed from your webcam, using a prebuilt sample.

 Object detection.
-You use a computer vision library item to detect a chosen type of object.
+You use a computer vision sample to detect a chosen type of object.
 You'll preview these events in the live preview.
 The object type to detect can be selected through a web UI, which is described later.

 Connect the TfL video feed.
-You learn how to quickly connect the TfL traffic cam feeds, using a prebuilt library item.
+You learn how to quickly connect the TfL traffic cam feeds, using a prebuilt sample.
 You can perform object detection across these feeds, as they are all sent into the objection detection service in this tutorial.

 Frame grabber.
-You use a standard library item to grab frames from the TfL video feed.
+You use a standard sample to grab frames from the TfL video feed.

 Deploy the web UI.
 You the deploy a prebuilt web UI.
 This UI enables you to select an object type to detect across all of your input video feeds.
 It displays the location pof object detection and object detection count on a map.